chadrs2/Self-Driving_Car_Project/README.md

 # Self-Driving Car Project with a Raspberry Pi using the Raspian OS
 This project contains code that can be implemented on a Raspberry Pi using the Python 3 coding language.
 This code is designed to be implemented on an already built car with 1 Raspberry Pi, running the newest Raspian OS, as the single-board computer controlling the car.
-See the **Objectives** poit below to see what the code can make the car do.
+See the **Objectives** point below to see what the code can make the car do.

-Videos On Code and Results Found @: https://www.youtube.com/channel/UCKXwdkUKI9yCJQC7W0Y0AXw
+Videos On Code and Results Found https://www.youtube.com/channel/UCKXwdkUKI9yCJQC7W0Y0AXw

 ## Supplies (the ones I used in this project)
 Raspberry Pi 4 Model B 2019 Quad Core 64 Bit WiFi Bluetooth (4GB)